filecoin-project/filecoin-storage-providers-market/README.md

 ## Status

-At least of 2024-10-30, this dasbhoard is a scrappy work-in-progress to help spur discussion at [FDS-5 Bangkok](https://www.fildev.io/FDS-5) and shouldn't be viewed as canonical.
+At least of 2024-10-30, this dashboard is a scrappy work-in-progress to help spur discussion at [FDS-5 Bangkok](https://www.fildev.io/FDS-5) and shouldn't be viewed as canonical.
 It is being worked on actively by members of the "[PMF Targets Working Group](https://protocollabs.notion.site/Filecoin-PMF-Targets-Working-Group-111837df73d480b6a3a9e5bfd73063de?pvs=4)".

 ## Purpose

-The purpose of this dashboard currently is to help fascilitate the market between onramps/aggregators and Storage Providers (SPs) so onramps/aggregators can find SPs to use and SPs can understand how they are being evaluated.
-This is being done by by exposing SP performance against the service classes with their supporting SLOs as defined in [filecoin-project/service-classes](https://github.com/filecoin-project/service-classes).
+The purpose of this dashboard currently is to help facilitate the market between onramps/aggregators and Storage Providers (SPs) so onramps/aggregators can find SPs to use and SPs can understand how they are being evaluated.
+This is being done by exposing SP performance against the service classes with their supporting SLOs as defined in [filecoin-project/service-classes](https://github.com/filecoin-project/service-classes).

 ## Dashboard URL